LeopoldoIII/playwright-bdd/README.md

-# Playwright BDD
+# Playwright BDD with Static Page Object Model (POM)

-This project demonstrates how to use **Playwright** with **Cucumber (BDD)** to automate web testing.
-It includes sample test cases written in Gherkin and the corresponding step definitions in JavaScript.
-Playwright is used to launch browsers and interact with web pages, while Cucumber helps with BDD-style scenarios.
+This project demonstrates how to use **Playwright** with **Cucumber (BDD)** and a **Page Object Model (POM)** pattern to automate web testing.
+Methods in the Page Object classes are defined as static, eliminating the need to create instances of the pages.

 ## Features
 - Playwright for browser automation
 - Cucumber for writing BDD tests
+- Static Page Object Model (POM) for organizing page interactions
 - JSON reports with optional HTML generation

 ## Setup